 Who can access the HPC cluster?

-Access to the HPC cluster is typically granted to researchers, faculty, and students who require high computational resources for their projects.
+Access is typically granted to SFSU faculty, researchers, and sponsored students who require high-performance computing resources for research or curriculum-based projects.

 How do I request access to the HPC cluster?